dabreegster/talks/osm2lanes/slides.md

 ## Input

-- One way's key/values
+- An OSM way's tags
+- A locale (country / region code), for inferring if not explicitly defined, for example
+  - tag meaning
-- left- or right-handed driving?
+  - left- or right-handed driving
+  - lane widths
-- country code (for inferring lane widths, colors)
+  - lane separator styles

 ## Output